projectsbyif/data-permissions-catalogue/content/patterns/authentication-using-a-security-object.md

     url: https://developers.yubico.com/FIDO2/
   - title: Yubikey
 ---

+Multi-factor authentication adds an extra layer of security to allow access to data.
+Passwords can be guessed or stolen, so requiring extra information increases the confidence that access to data should be allowed.

 In this type of multi-factor authentication, a user must present a physical security object before data access is permitted.
 For example, a user may be required to insert a USB security key into their laptop before they’re able to login.